Money worries making me ill is a common position to be in when you feel like it is all becoming to much.

 All of these allude to some form of financial independence.

-Thinking about what habits might lead to freedom, security etc. might well help speed you along the way to becoming financially happy.
+Thinking about what habits might lead to freedom, security etc. might help speed you up to becoming financially happy.

 What habits do you have that are causing financial stress?